 Transportation: Artists are responsible for their own transportation to downtown Toronto or Toronto Pearson International airport.
 Free shuttles during check in (up to 3pm) and check out (before noon) will be arranged between these locations and Bare Oaks.
 As shuttles are not available outside these times, artists arriving outside of this schedule will be given information on how to make their way Bare Oaks.

-What’s Included: Accommodation (see options below), a large shared workspace (in the Outback common room, yurt or a marquis tent), full use of park amenities, residency programming, facilitation and closing event (artists chose to open their studio, or participate in a formal exhibition).
+What’s Included: Accommodation (see options below), a large shared workspace (in the Outback common room, yurt or a marquee), full use of park amenities, residency programming, facilitation and closing event (artists chose to open their studio, or participate in a formal exhibition).

 Artists who are camping must bring their own tent and camping supplies.
 Either a lawn or forest campsite is available.
 The lawn sites are located around the ponds and are relatively close to washrooms & showers.
 The forest sites are wilderness camping in unspoiled forest.
 These are far from most amenities.
 Photos and details for camping are available here.